crosscode-nl/influxdblptool/README.md

 ## Installation

-There are multiple ways to use and install this project.
+There are multiple ways to add this library to your project.

 I will describe my favorite option only.
+This method emulates dependency management of more modern languages and build systems like Rust+Cargo and Go as best as it can.

 Consider the following example project: